 Positive guidance impacts the relationships you develop with school-age children and the relationships they develop with each other.
 In this course you will learn about typical school-age behaviors and positive guidance approaches to use in challenging situations.
 You will also learn how the use of schedules and routines can increase positive choices and interactions.
 Working with families in challenging situations will also be addressed.

 Family members are the most important people in children’s lives.
 In this course you will learn how family-centered practice, strong family engagement, and effective communication all contribute to high-quality school-age programs.
-You will also learn strategies for working with and strengthening families of children with special needs, military families, and families facing challenges.
+You will also learn strategies for working with and strengthening families of children with special needs, military families, and families facing other challenges.

 In this course you will learn about how your roles and responsibilities as a direct care staff member contribute to the quality and organization of your program.
 Working collaboratively with your colleagues, planning and implementing developmentally appropriate experiences, and aligning curriculum with assessment will also be addressed.
 You will learn how to use evaluation data to improve program outcomes for children and families and how to be a reflective staff member